Analysis of adaptive two-grid finite element algorithms for linear and nonlinear problems: An adaptive two-grid finite element algorithm for non-SPD problems

 The weak form of \eqref{eq20160622_3}-\eqref{eq20160622_4} is to seek $u\in H_0^1(\Omega)$ such that

 Next, we present the adaptive two-grid finite element algorithm for \eqref{eq20160701_1}:

-For each bisection $k$ in Step 2 of Algorithm \ref{algo1}, the error estimators (see Section \ref{sub_sec_3}) are computed to determine which elements will be refined.
-Also, see Section \ref{sec-6} for the implementation of the mesh refinement.
+For each bisection $k$ in Step 2 of Algorithm \ref{algo1}, the error estimators (see Section \ref{sub_sec_3}) are computed to identify the elements that will be refined.
+Also, see Section 5 in the extended version of this paper in \cite{li2019analysis} for the implementation of the mesh refinement.
 In practice, the non-symmetric part $A_N(u_{H_K^k},v_{H_K^{k+1}})$ can be computed by interpolating $u_{H_K^k}$ from $\mathcal{T}_k$ to $\mathcal{T}_{k+1}$.

-Next we construct an error estimator.
-The proofs of the reliability, efficiency as well as the convergence can be found in the first version of this paper \cite{li2018analysis}.
-We skip the proof to make this paper more compact.

-\subsection{An {\em A posteriori} error estimate and convergence for the adaptive two-grid finite element algorithm \ref{algo1}}
+\subsection{An {\em a posteriori} error estimate and convergence for the adaptive two-grid finite element algorithm \ref{algo1}}